pcreux/csv-importer/README.md

 end
 ```

-You can change the configuration at runtime to import associated records.
+You can change the configuration at runtime to scope down to associated
+records.

 ```ruby
 class Team